baez/react_learning/README.md

-"#react_learning"
+# React Learning

-This is a series of code walkthroughs for learning React originally delivered as a Lunch & Learn by Behzad Karim
+These are a series of simple code walkthroughs for an introduction to React.
+This was originally prepared for a Lunch & Learn React Intro session by G.B.
+Karim

 - React is a Component Library
 	- Simple composition over inheritance